keeganmjgreen/3D-Printed-Sensors-Development-Platform/Example-Process-Flow.md

 How do implementations of our Pithon platform get made?
 How will users produce 3D printed sensors for themselves?
 What does the process look like?
 To answer these questions, we will walk through an example process flow.

-We start with continuous fabrication, building our design from the ground up using conductive and structural plastics.
+We start with continuous fabrication, building our design from the ground up using conductive and structural plastics (conductive and regular 3D printing filament).

 First, we lay down electrically conductive traces on the 3D printing surface.
 These will make up the electrical terminals and so-called *sensing elements* of our accelerometer and temperature sensor: